cjriches/simulatron/Documentation/assembly-language.md

 ```

 ## Constant Declarations
 Constant declarations create symbolic constants that have all occurrences replaced with the defined value before assembling.
+Constants can be public or private, but since they are eliminated before reaching object code, the semantics of this is implementation-defined.

 It is conventional that constant names are `UPPER_SNAKE_CASE`.

 Syntax:
 ```
-const <name> <value>
+[pub] const <name> <value>
 ```
 The value can be any non-array literal.

 Example:
 ```
-const PI 3.14159
+pub const PI 3.14159
+const BUF_LEN 64
 ```

 ## Data Declarations